-- The employees are providing the kind and extent of medical services approved in the grant award. - Adequate numbers of qualified civilian personnel are not available to provide these services, and eligible Federal medical personnel are hired only in addition to those qualified civilian medical personnel, if any, who are available. - The applicant organization provides prior written authorization from the proposed consultant's commanding officer that he or she is authorized to work on the grant-supported activity during non-duty hours or while on authorized leave, and can be paid for his or her efforts.
+- The employees are providing the kind and extent of medical services approved in the grant award. - Adequate numbers of qualified civilian personnel are not available to provide these services, and eligible Federal medical personnel are hired only in addition to those qualified civilian medical personnel, if any, who are available. - The applicant organization provides prior written authorization from the proposed consultant's commanding officer that they are authorized to work on the grant-supported activity during nonduty hours or while on authorized leave, and can be paid for their efforts.